pantheon-systems/wp-redis/readme.txt

 This declaration means use of `wp_cache_set( 'foo', 'bar', 'bad-actor' );` and `wp_cache_get( 'foo', 'bad-actor' );` will not use Redis, and instead fall back to WordPress' default runtime object cache.

 == Changelog ==

+= 0.6.1 (February 23, 2017) =
+* Bug fix: correctly passes an empty password to `redis-cli`.
+* Variety of improvements to the test suite.

 = 0.6.0 (September 21, 2016) =
 * Introduces three new WP-CLI commands: `wp redis debug` to display cache hit/miss ratio for any URL; `wp redis info` to display high-level Redis statistics; `wp redis enable` to create the `object-cache.php` symlink.